syyunn/lobby/README.md

   1) who these interests are,
   2) what they care about,
   3) and how intensely they are likely to lobby to get what they want.

+### On Campaign-finance and Lobbyists
+It's well known that lobbyists confers monetary supports to polticians via campaign-financing or incurring of those campaign-financing.

 ### Specific
 How to evovle current manual interpretation of cluster or latent-discovered become automated?
 Manual is not always bad, however, we want to prepare the function that acts like a human-labeller, thus, we can collectively introduce the improvement of this function by the practice of the academia.